Schur functions in noncommuting variables: Introduction

 However, the question of the existence of a basis of $\NCSym$ with properties analogous to \svw{classical} Schur functions, which maps to (scaled) Schur functions under the projection map remained open.
-This was despite the flourishing area of Schur-like functions pioneered by the quasisymmetric Schur functions of Haglund, Luoto, Mason and the third author \cite{QS}, and followed by discoveries of row-strict quasisymmetric Schur functions \cite{mason-remmel}, Young quasisymmetric Schur functions \cite{LMvW}, noncommutative Schur functions \cite{BLvW} and immaculate functions \cite{BBSSZ, XXL}, quasisymmetric Schur $Q$-functions \cite{jingli}, quasi-Grothendieck polynomials \cite{monical} and quasisymmetric Macdonald polynomials \cite{Corteeletal}.
+This was despite the flourishing area of Schur-like functions pioneered by the quasisymmetric Schur functions of Haglund, Luoto, Mason and \svwrevtwo{van Willigenburg} \cite{QS}, and followed by discoveries of row-strict quasisymmetric Schur functions \cite{mason-remmel}, Young quasisymmetric Schur functions \cite{LMvW}, noncommutative Schur functions \cite{BLvW} and immaculate functions \cite{BBSSZ, XXL}, quasisymmetric Schur $Q$-functions \cite{jingli}, quasi-Grothendieck polynomials \cite{monical} and quasisymmetric Macdonald polynomials \cite{Corteeletal}.

 In this paper we resolve the question of Rosas and Sagan by introducing Schur functions in noncommuting variables, which map to the classical Schur functions under the projection map, yield a basis for $\NCSym$ indexed by set partitions, exhibit many properties analogous to classical Schur functions, and furthermore naturally refine the Rosas-Sagan Schur functions.
 More precisely, our paper is structured as follows.